• Skip to main content

 The bone spurs and degeneration of intervertebral discs are examples of degeneration.

-The term is from the Ancient Greek word ‘spondylos’ which [plural of spondylus or vertebra] mean vertebrae or spine.
+The term comes from the Ancient Greek word ‘spondylos’ which [plural of spondylus or vertebra] mean vertebrae or spine.

 The spondylosis may be present in a person without causing any symptoms, especially in the early stages.
 The progression of spondylosis may cause symptoms in some persons and the symptoms in these cases depend on the site and severity.